 1. The pre-test phase

-Before you actually start testing, you’ll need to do a lot of planning, as well as sourcing and screening your participants.
+Before you start testing, you’ll need to do some planning, as well as sourcing and screening your participants.
 So when you plan your usability test, consider the following questions to help narrow the scope of your project:

 Who do we want to test?